kubedb/cli/docs/concepts/databases/postgres.md

 If you want to use an existing secret please specify that when creating the Postgres object using `spec.databaseSecret.secretName`.

 This Secret contains `postgres` superuser password as `POSTGRES_PASSWORD` key.

+### spec.configFile

+`spec.configFile` is an optional field that allows the users to provide a custom configuration file for PostgreSQL.
+This field accept a `v1.VolumeSource`.
+So you can use any kubernetes supported volume source such as `configMap`, `secret`, `hostPath` `gitRepo` `azureDisk` etc. To know more about how to use a custom configuration file see [here](/docs/guides/postgres/custom-config/using-custom-config.md).

 ### spec.storage